benchristel/a/README.md

   don't use worktrees)
 - The checked-out branch persists across reboots.

+## Tutorial

+To create a new drive, run `create-drive /path/to/drive`.

+If you plan to store large files, you will want to install git-lfs via `brew install git-lfs` or the equivalent for your platform.
+Then run `git lfs track "*.zip"` or whatever to get git-lfs to track your large files.

 ## Drawbacks

 You might think that putting all of this in Git makes it